Early Childhood Education

 Positions sometimes also require teachers to have a nationally recognized certification like the Council for Professional Recognition's Child Development Associate (CDA) or the National Early Childhood Program Accreditation's Child Care Professional (CCP) designation.
 In the case of an educator having a degree in a related field, relevant work experience may be required in lieu of early childhood teacher education to prove proficiency.

 Early childhood education teacher salary can vary dramatically based on schooling, experience and career path within the field.
 According to the U.S. Bureau of Labor Statistics, at the bottom end of the pay scale for early childhood educators, childcare workers made a mean annual salary of $21,310 in 2012.
 Preschool and kindergarten teachers earned annual mean wages of $30,750 and $53,030, respectively the same year.
-Elementary school teachers are at the top of the scale and earned $56,130 nationwide, according to May 2012 data.
+Elementary school teachers earned $56,130 nationwide, according to May 2012 data.
 The BLS reports that the demand for early childhood educators is growing, with an expected 25 percent increase nationwide in positions for preschool teachers, 18 percent increase for kindergarten teachers and 17 percent increase for elementary school teachers between 2010 and 2020.

-If you'd like to learn more about the different positions available and various early childhood education teacher job descriptions, click on one of the schools below.
+If you'd like to learn more about the various educational options that have potential for this career, click on one of the schools below.
 Someone should contact you with more information and answer any questions you might have.